Call4Cloud | MMP-C | Autopilot | Device Preparation

 FinalStatus:

-When the Microsoft 365 Apps are being installed with the CSP option, it will first check if the FinalStatus key exists.
-If it does it will make sure the FinalStatus key will be deleted first.
-When the installation exits with a specific status, this FinalStatus key will be created with the corresponding status code.
+When the Microsoft 365 Apps are installed with the CSP option, it first checks if the FinalStatus key exists.
+If it does, it makes sure the FinalStatus key is deleted first.
+When the installation exits with a specific status, this FinalStatus key is created with the corresponding status code.

 • Status = 0: 70 (succeeded)